shrie0427/shrie0427/README.md

 ### Hi there 👋

 - Pursuing B.E.
-In Instrumentation and Control at Dr. DY Patil College of Engineering, Pune 👨‍💻
+In Instrumentation and Control at D Y Patil College of Engineering, Pune 👨‍💻
 - Full Stack Java Developer
 - 5⭐ programmer at HackerRank
 - HTML,CSS,JS. 🌐